pathccm/sre-coding-test/README.md

     * the random seed for the number of files to create per directory (defaults to 5)
 * -h/--help
     * Help for the script

+While each folder (and the files within it) will get different modification times, users _can_ just treat the generated files as a folder structure to back up.